coder/docs/getting-started/index.md

 Coder.

 Additionally, we have a guide for those interested in leveraging Coder for data science, specifically using Python with Jupyter notebooks.
+We also have a tutorial on getting started with [PyCharm](pycharm.md)